Kkasuga904/WinOps-Guard/README.md

 - All actions require explicit approval
 - Narrow, whitelisted actions only
 - Full auditability of proposed and executed actions
+- Exit codes: `0` success or noop (not applicable / not approved), `2` for invalid input, missing env/config, or execution errors.

 WinOps Guard is designed to reduce operational risk, not introduce it.

+## Design principles

+- No silent changes
+- No multi-step automation
+- No state drift by default
+- Humans approve, AI explains
+- Every action produces an audit JSON record

 ---

 ## Roadmap

+Planned (not implemented yet):

 WinOps Guard will evolve into a full headless Windows Ops platform: